drshahizan/learn-django/materials/assignment/assignment.md

 ## Submission Requirements

 1. Submit the source code of your project along with any necessary configuration files.
+A fully functional Django web application that meets the above requirements.

+2. A document that explains the project structure, the design choices made, and how to run the application.

-2. Include a README file that provides instructions on how to run the project and any dependencies.
+3. Include a README file that provides instructions on how to run the project and any dependencies.

 3. Provide screenshots or a video demo of your project in action, showcasing each of the CRUD operations, searching, and the admin dashboard.

 4. Clearly document any assumptions or limitations in your implementation.

+5. Source code of the application, committed to a GitHub repository.

 ## Conclusion